Media contract solicitors

 - We have the depth of legal and commercial experience to review issues in context.
 For example, we deal with the buying and selling of media businesses, investment and finance for the arts, licence agreements and other commercial agreements.

-- Enforcement and protection of technology and intellectual property is a key driver and we have the ideas on how to achieve this.
+- Enforcement and protection of intellectual property is a key driver and we have the expertise and experience to achieve this.

 - We act for businesses of all sizes.
 We find clients who have worked with larger law firms in the past are attracted to us because they know they will be regarded as important and receive better value for money.